pietrobolcato/action-read-yaml/README.md

 This action reads a .yaml file, and sets one output for every key it has.
 These outputs can be used in later steps, which allows a yaml file to function as a configuration file within a Github workflow.

 Furthermore it supports variables interpolation, using the `$(var)` syntax.
 This allows for complex dependencies and relationship between keys, enabling great flexibility when creating the yaml file.

+Finally, it supports hierarchy of nested values, representing the output through dot notation.

 For more information, check the example below.

 ## Example usage

-An example is provided in the [examples](examples) folder, containing a config file called [config_example.yaml](examples/config_example.yaml) and a Github action called [read_yaml.yaml](examples/read_yaml.yaml).
+Two examples are provided in the [examples](examples) folder.

+### Basic config

 The config file contains the following keys: